 • neurological assessment

 • pain assessment and management

 This competency-based text covers relevant key concepts, anatomy and physiology, lifespan matters, assessment and nursing skills.
 To support your learning, it also includes learning outcomes, concept map summaries, activities, questions and scenarios with sample answers and critical reflection thinking points.

 Quick and easy to reference, this short, clinically-focused guide is ideal for use on placements or for revision.
 It is suitable for pre-registration nurses, students on the nursing associate programme and newly qualified nurses.

 Chapter 1: Overview of the Nervous System Functions

 Chapter 2: Causes of Alterations to Level of Consciousness

 Chapter 4: Caring for the Unconscious Patient

 Tina Moore is a Senior Lecturer in Adult Nursing at Middlesex University, UK.
 She teaches nursing assessment, clinical skills and care interventions for both pre-qualifying and post-qualifying nurses.
 She is also a Middlesex University Teaching Fellow.

 Sheila Cunningham is an Associate Professor in Adult Nursing at Middlesex University, UK.
-She has a breadth of experience teaching nurses both pre- and post-registration and she supports mentors supporting students in practice.
+She has a breadth of experience teaching nurses both pre- and post-registration and she mentors clinicians supporting students in practice.
 She is also a Middlesex University Teaching Fellow and holds a Principal Fellowship at the Higher Education Academy.
 Her current role is Director for Learning, Teaching and Quality (School of Health and Education).